 I do not want to plead guilty to any charges.
 What are my options?

 You have the right to have a trial in juvenile court.
 Your trial will be held in front of a judge only.
 Juvenile Courts in Connecticut do not have jury trials.
 At the trial, the prosecutor will have to bring in witnesses and evidence to try and show that you broke the law and are guilty of the charges beyond a reasonable doubt.
 Your lawyer will be able to ask the witnesses questions to try and show that the prosecutor’s witnesses are wrong.
 Your lawyer can also object to any of the prosecutor’s evidence.
 You and your lawyer can also bring in witnesses and evidence that will help you tell the judge your side and show that you are not guilty or that the state does not have enough evidence to find you guilty.
 You can talk or testify at your trial like any other witness but only if you want to!
 You cannot be forced to talk at your trial, since you still have the right to remain silent.
 You will need to talk to your lawyer before deciding what to do.
-If the judge finds that you are not guilty, the case is over and you cannot be prosecuted on those charges again.
+If the judge finds that you are not guilty, you cannot be prosecuted again on those charges.